thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Querying-TinySolution.md

 ## Finding devices

-When a new device connects to TinySolution™, it's automatically added to the parent container.
-The [[HTTP List Devices|HTTP Listing Devices]] operation can be used to retrieve a list of all the devices in a container.
+When a new device connects to TinySolution™, the device will automatically be added to the parent container.
+The [[HTTP List Devices|HTTP Listing Devices]] operation can be used to retrieve a list of all the devices in the container.

 ```bash
 dev@lp:~ $ curl api.tiny-solution.com/container/ABCD